Novak Djokovic career statistics: Wins over top-10 ranked players

-Djokovic has the record of most wins over top-10 ranked players (at the time they played) in the Open Era, a total 263 victories.
+Djokovic has the record of most wins over top-10 ranked players (at the time they played) in the Open Era, a total 266 victories.
 He also holds a season-record of 31 victories over top-10 players which he set in 2015.

-Djokovic is the only player to score 23 or more victories against five different top players; Roger Federer, Rafael Nadal, Andy Murray, Stan Wawrinka and Tomáš Berdych.

 In 2011, in a seven-tournament span, Djokovic had the most dominant record versus a world No. 1 (5–0), defeating then No. 1, Rafael Nadal in the finals of five prestigious events; Indian Wells Open, Miami Open, Madrid Open, Italian Open, and Wimbledon before overtaking him as No. 1.